-1 MS Excel/VBA applications and quantitative optimizationAnalyse, model, optimize
+1 MS Excel VBA applications and quantitative optimizationAnalyse, model, optimize

-Stelling Consulting develops MS Excel/VBA applications and online calculation tools
+Stelling Consulting develops MS Excel VBA applications

 Programming Example 2